 - Records lacking missing values for key variables

-- Extreme body mass index values (Z-scores less than or equal to four or more than five).
+- Extreme BMI values (Z-scores less than or equal to four or more than five).

 Retrospective cohort design that combined data collected through the Missouri WIC program for PedNSS and the Missouri Demonstration Project, with one-year follow-up data on height and weight.